hapify/hapify/docs/concepts/models.md

 -   _Search_
 -   _Count_

-For each of these actions, Hapify allow you to define the following access restrictions:
+For each of these actions, Hapify allows you to define the following access restrictions:

--   _Guest_: user that is not logged-in.
+-   _Guest_: user who is not logged-in.
 -   _Authenticated_: logged-in user.
--   _Owner_ : logged-in user which owns the entity (see *Fields properties* for more details).
+-   _Owner_ : logged-in user who owns the entity (see [Field properties](#field-properties) for more details).
 -   _Admin_: logged-in super-admin user.

 Accesses are inclusive, which means the _Authenticated_ restriction necessarily includes _Owner_ and _Admin_.

-## Models properties
+## Model properties

 A model contains a list of fields.
-Each of this field is defined by
+Each field is defined by:

 - a name
 - a type
 - a sub-type (optional)
 - a set of (behavioral) properties.

-### Type and sub-types
+### Types and sub-types

 Available types are: